On The Landscape of Spoken Language Models: A Comprehensive Survey: Benchmarking and Evaluating

 \section{Benchmarking and Evaluating \slms}

 Like text language models, \slms\ may possess a broad array of capabilities.
 In addition (and in contrast to text LMs), they also involve a variety of design choices that differ significantly across models.
-These properties can make it difficult to compare \slms, and more important to assess them from multiple angles and training stages.
-Below, we outline commonly used evaluation methods and benchmarks, categorized into three primary subgroups: (1) likelihood-based evaluation metrics; (2) generative metrics; and (3) trustworthiness evaluations.
-Traditional task-specific speech evaluation methods (e.g., ASR, TTS, ST) are also frequently used to assess \slm\ performance.
+These properties can make it difficult to compare \slms, and also make it more important to assess them from multiple angles and at multiple training stages.
+Below, we outline commonly used evaluation methods and benchmarks, categorized into four primary groups: (1) likelihood-based evaluation metrics; (2) generative metrics; (3) evaluation of interactivity; and (4) trustworthiness evaluations.

+Traditional tasks (e.g., ASR, TTS, ST) are also frequently used to assess \slm\ performance.
 However, we exclude them from this survey, as they are well-established and extensively covered in the existing literature.
+For a more comprehensive survey of benchmarks for SLMs, please refer to a recent overview paper focusing on SLM benchmarks~\citep{SLMevaluationoverview}.